Quick Lemon Chicken Orzo Soup

 Why you'll love it

-This Lemon Orzo Soup is a comforting bowl of nourishing ingredients that’s incredibly simple to make.
-It’s not heavy but it is satisfying.
-Ideal anytime you’re craving a cozy bowl of soup with bright flavors.
+This Lemon Orzo Soup is a comforting bowl of nourishing ingredients that's incredibly simple to make.
+It's not heavy, but it is satisfying.
+It's ideal anytime you're craving a cozy bowl of soup with bright flavors.

 Lemon Orzo Soup Ingredients

-Here’s what you need to make this simple utterly delicious soup I’m loving this season.
-Exact ingredient measurements are in the recipe card below:
+Here's what you need to make this simple, utterly delicious chicken orzo soup recipe.
+The exact ingredient measurements are in the recipe card below:

 - Olive oil for sauteing vegetables and butter for flavor and texture